„His reading of Beethoven's First Symphony was packed with personality.“The Birmingham Post

 “The true star of the show, though, was Estonian conductor Olari Elts, who rather magically managed to conjure quite analytical, microscopically detailed performances that still sparkled with spontaneity and fresh, vivid life.”The Scotsman, David Kettle, 11.05.2015

-Olari Elts conducts the Orchestre National de Lyon in a special programme that features Tüür’s... read more
+Olari Elts is conducting Orchester National de France in a very special programme as part of the... read more

 Olari Elts makes his debut with the Gewandhausorchester Leipzig.
 With a programme of Rachmaninoff... read more